Webwirkung/Planzer-Shipping-for-WooCommerce/readme.txt

 == Standard process ==

-1. order is placed in your WooCommerce online store.
+1. Order is placed in your WooCommerce online store.
-2. order is created in WooCommerce with status "On hold/In waiting", if e.g. payment is made by prepayment.
+2. Order is created in WooCommerce with status "On hold/In waiting", if e.g. payment is made by prepayment.
-3. the status of the order is changed to "In process" (for some payment methods this step is done immediately, e.g. credit card)
+3. The status of the order is changed to "In process" (for some payment methods this step is done immediately, e.g. credit card)
-4. the order is automatically transferred to the Planzer portal
+4. The order is automatically transferred to the Planzer portal
-5. a QR code or (if desired) a personalized delivery note is generated
+5. A QR code or (if desired) a personalized delivery note is generated
-6. you pack the product and place the label or delivery note with QR code on it
+6. You pack the product and place the label or delivery note with QR code on it
 7. Planzer picks up the package from you between 4:00 and 6:00 p.m. and delivers it

-== setup & Configuration ==
+== Setup & Configuration ==

 All settings for the plugin can be found under "WooCommerce > Settings", here a new tab "Planzer" is displayed in the right area where you can make all configurations.

 == Functions ==
-* Manually OR automatic transmission of orders to Planzer
+* Manually or automatic transmission of orders to Planzer
 * Settings for notifications to you and your customers
-* Generate a label OR a personalized delivery note with your logo (both with Planzer QR-Code) and send it to an email address of your choice
+* Generate a label or a personalized delivery note with your logo (both with Planzer QR-Code) and send it to an email address of your choice
 * Exclude products which should not be shipped via Planzer (e.g. Vouchers)
 * View the status of the order and transmission
 * Multiple delivery notes/labels per order